 Four Mile Beach has potential to provide habitat features for a number of fauna of conservation significance, including nesting turtles, shorebirds and other notable species such as the endangered southern cassowary (Casuarius casuarius johnsonii) (southern population).
+While these fauna may not currently be present, there are habitat features to support their survival.
 Anthropogenic disturbance may be the greatest limiting factor here.
 The full list of species is provided in Attachment A.